rileste-r/AZ-900-Azure-Fundamentals/Module 02 - Core Azure services/README.md

+# Azure Fundamentals: AZ-900

-# Azure Fundamentals AZ-900 - Module 02 - Azure core services
+# Module 02 - Azure core services

 This module will cover understanding of Core Azure services, such as Networking and Virtual Machines.
 In this module, you can optionally go through the following exercises.